foilen/foilen-infra-system/README.md

 # About

-The plugin development environment for Foilen Infra.
+The system development environment for Foilen Infra using the plugin system.

 License: The MIT License (MIT)

 # Projects

-- foilen-infra-plugin-model: The common objects models.
-- foilen-infra-plugin-model-outputter: Some helper to output configuration from the models.
-- foilen-infra-plugin-core-execute: Some Linux and Docker services for the executor.
+- foilen-infra-system-core-execute: Some Linux and Docker services for the executor.
-- foilen-infra-plugin-core-system: All the services definitions for plugins.
+- foilen-infra-system-core-system-common: All the services definitions for plugins.
-- foilen-infra-plugin-core-system-junits: The junits for testing any system implementation.
+- foilen-infra-system-core-system-junits: The junits for testing any system implementation.
-- foilen-infra-plugin-core-system-fake: An implementation of the services for pluging used in unit tests and standalone tests.
+- foilen-infra-system-core-system-fake: An implementation of the services for pluging used in unit tests and standalone tests.
-- foilen-infra-plugin-app-test-docker: An application to generate sample resource files and run applications from files.
+- foilen-infra-system-app-test-docker: An application to generate sample resource files and run applications from files.

 # Usage